Club Profile

 Until recently an ordinary, if very historic, non-league club, Wrexham has been swept up into the worlds of big money, television, marketing and celebrity.

-LOCATION: Wrexham is in North Wales, about two hours from Manchester (with a change on the way) by train.
+LOCATION: Wrexham is in North Wales, about two hours by train from Manchester or 1.5 hours from Liverpool (both with a change on the way).
 It’s 3.5 hours and two changes from London.

 NICKNAMES: The Red Dragons